Student Health Services at Moffitt Health Center

 The use of face coverings, including homemade masks, scarfs, bandanas or handkerchiefs, helps to minimize risks to the wearer and to those around them.
 Face coverings are not a substitute for physical distancing and are required to help protect the USM community and the general public.

 Subject to change in guidance from medical professionals and the CDC, all faculty, staff and students are required to wear face coverings while on campus.
-All faculty, staff, and students must wear face coverings in classrooms, labs, communal office space, on-campus gatherings, and in any campus-setting where physical distancing is difficult to maintain.
+All faculty, staff, and students must wear face coverings in classrooms, labs, communal office space, on-campus gatherings, and in any indoor or outdoor campus setting where physical distancing is difficult to maintain.

 It is the responsibility of each individual to comply with this requirement.
 Face coverings must cover the nose and mouth, as directed below.
 Reasonable accommodations for those who are unable to medically tolerate a face covering to meet this requirement may be requested through Dean of Students Office or a direct supervisor.